ToastedNub/Casino-Bot-Info/Shop.md

  - Used to deflect a hack from another player entirely.
 (Single Use)
 # Bronze

- - Hourly money as a member benefit
+ - Daily money as a member benefit
 # Silver

- - Hourly money as a member benefit
+ - Daily money as a member benefit
 # Gold

- - Hourly money as a member benefit
+ - Daily money as a member benefit
 # Diamond

- - Hourly money as a member benefit
+ - Daily money as a member benefit
 # Premium

- - Hourly money as a member benefit
+ - Daily money as a member benefit